Log in

 The opinions of our host and guests are their own; ISCoS does not endorse any individual viewpoints, given products or companies.

-This show is brought to you by ISCoS - you can follow us on Twitter and LinkedIn
+You can follow us on Twitter and LinkedIn

-The SCI Care: What really Matters podcast aims to provide valuable insights and the most up-to-date information for those providing care to people with spinal cord injury (SCI) worldwide.
+The SCI Care: What Really Matters podcast aims to provide valuable insights and the most up-to-date information for those providing care to people with spinal cord injury (SCI) worldwide.
 The vision of the International Spinal Cord Society (ISCoS) is to "facilitate healthy and inclusive lives for people with spinal cord injury or dysfunction globally".

 Contact us directly with any questions or comments at [email protected]